wrbaldwin/da-week/Labs/Stream-Analytics.md

 ### Configure Input

-1. On the application hub page in the console, choose Connect to a source.
+1. On the application hub page in the console, choose __Connect streaming data.__
 ![Screenshot of the example app and the connect to a source button](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/gs-v2-20.png)

 2. On the page that appears, review the following: